Guidelines for Requesting BUILD Conference Travel Support

 - Apply for a travel grant through CSULB:

-- Student Life and Development (SLD) and Associated Students Inc. (ASI) offer two different resources.
-For more information, visit the SLD website here.
+- The Office of Student Life and Development (SLD) is pleased to offer the Student Academic Travel Grant.
+For more information and eligibility, visit the SLD website here.

 - About travel funds or arrangements should be directed to a Travel Contact.

-- About BUILD requirements for conference participation should be directed to Student Training Core Director.
+- About BUILD requirements for conference participation should be directed to your Training Director.

 Thank you and good luck with your conferences!